Archive for Community Improvement & Vitality

 This designated fund supports fund supports the Guilford Agricultural Society and their focus on Guilford’s agrarian legacy.

-As one of the eight Guilford residents that formed TGF, the Foundation established a field of interest fund in the name of visionary Betty Stevens to maintain the trees around the green.
+As one of the seven Guilford residents that formed TGF, the Foundation established a field of interest fund in the name of visionary Betty Stevens to maintain the trees around the green.